 Course Requirements and Policies

-• Families of low-to-moderate income
+• from families of low-to-moderate income, and/or

 CIS instructors and schools need to observe the same class-size limits that are used in discussion sections of the course taken by University students; these limits are set by the academic departments that own the courses.
 Students enrolled for U of M credit and those taking the course for high school credit only, are to be counted equally for the purposes of measuring class size.
 If a CIS instructor learns that any of their sections will exceed the class-size limit, they should communicate with their Faculty Coordinator to discuss any exceptions and implement strategies to manage workload.
 When monitoring class-size limits, CIS looks for a pattern of over-enrollment over a two-year period.
 If sections are repeatedly over-enrolled, schools risk losing the option to offer the course.